jsartisan/frontend-challenges/challenges/221-find-target-in-rotated-sorted-array/README.md

-You are given an array of length n which was originally sorted in ascending order.
-It has now been rotated between 1 and n times.
-For example, the array nums = [1,2,3,4,5,6] might become:
+Consider an array that started out sorted in ascending order, but has undergone between 1 and n right rotations (where n is the length).
+Let's look at what happens to [1,2,3,4,5,6] after some rotations:

-- [3,4,5,6,1,2] if it was rotated 4 times.
+- With 4 right rotations: [3,4,5,6,1,2]
-- [1,2,3,4,5,6] if it was rotated 6 times.
+- With 6 right rotations: [1,2,3,4,5,6]

-Given the rotated sorted array nums and an integer target, return the index of target within nums, or -1 if it is not present.
+Write a function that takes this rotated array nums and a target value as input.
+Your task is to find and return the index where target appears in nums.
+If target isn't found, return -1.

-You may assume all elements in the sorted rotated array nums are unique.
+You can count on the fact that no value appears more than once in the rotated array.

-A solution that runs in O(n) time is trivial, can you write an algorithm that runs in O(log n) time?
+While a simple linear search would work, the challenge is to develop a solution with O(log n) time complexity instead of O(n).

 **Constraints:**
 - 1 ≤ nums.length ≤ 1000